Chinese mitten crab: Management efforts

+Relation to humans

-The crab is an autumnal delicacy in Shanghai cuisine and eastern China.
+Crabs are an autumnal delicacy in Shanghai cuisine and eastern China.
 It is prized for the female crab roe, which ripen in the ninth lunar month and the males in the tenth.
 The crab meat is believed by traditional Chinese medicine practitioners to have a "cooling" (yin) effect on the body.

-Chinese spend hundreds of yuan just to taste a small crab from Yangcheng Lake, which are considered a delicacy.
 Crabs from Yangcheng Lake are especially prized, since they are perceived to have sweeter meat.
 Most of the Yangcheng crabs are exported to Shanghai and Hong Kong, and high-profit foreign markets.
 Responding to the spread of the crab to the West, businessmen have started seeing it as a new source of crab for the Chinese market.
 One proposed scheme involves importing unwanted crabs from Europe, where they are seen as a pest, to replenish local pure-bred stock.

 Mitten crabs have exhibited a remarkable ability to survive in highly modified aquatic habitats, including polluted waters.
-Like some fish, they can also easily tolerate and uptake heavy metals, such as cadmium and mercury.
+Like some fish, they can also easily tolerate and take up heavy metals, such as cadmium and mercury.
 Therefore, the farming and post-harvesting of the species needs proper management if it is used as a food.
 Concerns have been raised that the population and origin of the crab may be affected because of overfishing of the species in the Yangtze.

 In 2010, a Chinese businessman introduced vending machines to sell this species of crab in the subways.
 The crabs are stored at 5 C, which induces a sleep-like state.

 Counterfeit Yangcheng Lake crabs

 Counterfeit crabs are a problem in the hairy crab industry.
 Due to the high demand for hairy crabs specifically from Yangcheng Lake, many vendors sell hairy crabs from other lakes and claim they are authentic Yangcheng Lake hairy crabs.
 Although only 3,000 tons of Yangcheng Lake hairy crabs were harvested in 2012, more than 100,000 tons of supposed "Yangcheng" crabs were sold.

+"Bathing crabs" are hairy crabs sourced from elsewhere which are temporarily placed in Yangcheng Lake and then fraudulently sold as genuine Yangcheng Lake hairy crabs.

 Identifying counterfeit crabs is a hard task, as the Yangcheng Lake hairy crabs look exactly like other hairy crabs.
 Technology has been implemented to identify fake hairy crabs, such as laser tags, prints, and barcodes, but these are easily forged.
 Blockchain-based tracing has also been implemented, where caught crabs are entered into a blockchain.
-However, most of these efforts to catch fake hairy crabs are foiled by "bathing crabs", or crabs that have been imported from elsewhere to be raised in Yangcheng Lake.
-These crabs usually spend several hours to a couple of weeks in Yangcheng Lake before being sold as real Yangcheng Lake hairy crabs.
 Efforts to combat bathing crabs are ongoing.